 3. Letting Your Lower Back Arch

 Though you may have seen CrossFitters doing burpees with an arched back at the bottom of their plank, this can be dangerous if you're a beginner.
-And in general, letting your lower back arch like that puts you at greater risk for injury.
+In general, letting your lower back arch like that puts you at greater risk for injury.

-So when you’re in the plank, pause and make sure your abs are engaged.
-Chances are, if you concentrate on tightening your abs, your lower back won’t arch.
+When you’re in the plank, pause and make sure your abs are engaged.
+If you concentrate on tightening your abs, your lower back likely won’t arch.

-It can be tempting to collapse back to the ground after your jump, but landing with your legs straight and your knees locked is another way to injure yourself while doing burpees.
-Instead, protect your knees and bend your knees slightly bent.
+Similarly, it can be tempting to collapse back to the ground after your jump, but landing with your legs straight and your knees locked is another way you risk injuring yourself while doing burpees.

-Listen to your body: Are you in pain (not just discomfort)?
+And listen to your body: Are you in pain (not just discomfort)?
 Stop.
 Do you feel lightheaded or like you can’t catch your breath?
 Take a pause.
-This challenge isn’t about who can do the most the fastest, it’s about pushing yourself in a smart and sane way to get stronger.
+Doing burpees isn’t about who can do the most the fastest, it’s about pushing yourself in a smart and sane way to get stronger.

-Just like with any other exercise, when you're doing burpees, you need to remember to breathe!
-There’s a lot going on and so many things to remember, but forgetting to breathe shortchanges your efforts and deprives your muscles of the oxygen they need to function.
-If you find yourself holding your breath, stop for a second, get your breathing under control, and then resume.
+Just like with any other exercise, when you're doing burpees, you need to remember to breathe.
+Forgetting to breathe shortchanges your efforts and deprives your muscles of the oxygen they need to function.